novel-zlood/novel-zlood.github.io/source/_posts/site/site-8.md

 ## 3. A Genius Doesn't Know They're a Genius (2)

-A cleanly executed goal completely changed the mood of the first half.
+A cleanly executed goal completely changed the atmosphere of the first half.

 "Confidently shoot forward!"

 "Press harder!
 Go deeper!"

-The Genoa coach was fervently trying to regain control of the game that Franco had turned around, sticking close to the technical zone and rallying his players.
+The Genoa coach clung to the technical zone, passionately trying to rally the Genoa players to regain the momentum that Franco had overturned.

-"We lost to Lazio and AS Roma in the last friendlies...
-They must be desperate to win this one."
+"We lost to Lazio and AS Roma in the previous friendlies...
+They will want to win this match by any means."

-I nodded in agreement with Gianluca, who was sitting in front of me.
+I nodded involuntarily at Gianluca's words, who was sitting in front of me.

-Even though they were just friendlies, losing two games in a row is never good news.
+No matter how friendly the match, losing two consecutive games is never good news.

-So, they must win this game.
+So, they must win this match.

 More than that, Franco's movements in the center were definitely worth learning from.

 How does he move like that?

-As I was pondering this.
+While I was pondering.

-Genoa started their counterattack.
+This time, Genoa launched a counterattack.

-Waaah!
+Waaaah!

-A huge cheer erupted from the Genoa fans.
+A huge cheer erupted from the Genoa crowd.

-Through strong pressing, they had stolen the ball and brought it right up to Parma's goal line.
+They pressed hard and stole the ball, quickly bringing it to the edge of Parma's penalty area.

 Boom!

-Deeeeng!
+Thud!

-The ball flew over Buffon's head, shaking the goalpost.
+The ball shook the goalpost, flying over Buffon's head.

-A fight for the second ball began, and Genoa, having regained possession, repeatedly targeted Parma's net.
+A battle for the second ball ensued, and Genoa, who regained possession, repeatedly targeted Parma's net.

 "Gasp!"

-But their shots were blocked by Buffon.
+However, their shots were blocked by Buffon.

-Parma's fans cheered at Giovanni Buffon's fantastic save.
+Parma fans cheered at Giovanni Buffon's fantastic save.

-"If it continues like this, the first half will end smoothly at 1-0, right?"
+"If it continues like this, the first half will smoothly end at 1-0."

-Just as Gianluca said, Parma was firmly holding the lead in the first half.
+Just like Gianluca said, Parma was clearly dominating the first half.

-It would probably end at 1-0 unless something major happened.
+It would likely end 1-0 unless something major happened.

-But life doesn't always go as expected.
+But life doesn't go as predicted.

-Dad always said.
+My father used to say.

-If Mom hadn't asked him, "Do you want to eat together?" that day, he wouldn't have become a married man.
+If my mother hadn't said, 'Do you want to eat together?' that day, he wouldn't have become a married man.

-He always wondered why Mom looked so beautiful to him at that moment.
+He used to wonder why she looked so pretty at that moment.

 Anyway.

-A small incident can completely change the atmosphere of the first half.
+A small trigger can completely change the atmosphere of the first half.

-"Aaaagh!"
+"Aaaargh!"

-Just like now.
+Yes, just like now.

-Looking towards the direction of the scream, I saw Franco, the core of the attack, clutching his thigh and lying on the field.
+Looking towards the source of the scream, I saw Franco, the key player in the attack, clutching his thigh and collapsing on the field.

 It looked like a serious injury.

-Coach Alain Ravin urgently called Santiago.
+Coach Alain Levagne urgently called for Santiago.

-It seemed he chose Santiago, who had more experience than me, as my body was not yet fully developed as a professional.
+It seemed he chose Santiago, who had more experience than me, who had yet to fully develop as a pro.

-Santiago, who was substituted in the 20th minute of the first half, had eyes burning with determination to show his worth this time.
+Santiago, who was subbed in around the 20th minute of the first half, had a burning determination in his eyes, ready to show his worth.

-As Franco was carried off the field on a stretcher, Santiago quickly took his place as the attacking midfielder.
+As Franco was carried off the field on a stretcher, Santiago quickly took his position as an attacking midfielder.

-A chaotic atmosphere.
+The atmosphere was chaotic.

-Genoa did not leave Parma alone.
+Genoa didn't let Parma be.

 Boom!

-Smack!

--Waaah!
+Thwack!

+-Waaaah!

-Parma, whose concentration was broken after Franco's injury, allowed a header during Genoa's corner kick situation.
+Parma, whose concentration broke after Franco's injury, allowed a header during Genoa's corner kick.

-Even the great Giovanni Buffon couldn't stop the perfectly executed header.
+Even the great Giovanni Buffon couldn't block the clean header that came from a perfect situation.

-The game was suddenly tied.
+The score was quickly tied.

+Santiago, who was suddenly subbed in, fought fiercely to overcome the crisis.

-Santiago, who was suddenly put into this crisis, played like Zhao Yun from the Three Kingdoms.
+He was like Zhao Yun from the Romance of the Three Kingdoms.

-His dribbling level was different from when he weighed around 90kg, even though he was now only in the mid-80kg range.
+Even though he weighed in the mid-80kg range, his dribbling was different from when he weighed 90kg.

 Genoa's defenders couldn't stop him alone.

-When Santiago moved with the ball, at least two players had to mark him.
+When Santiago dribbled the ball, at least two players had to mark him.

-That's how flashy and lethal Santiago's dribbling was.
+His dribbling was that dazzling and lethal.

-Honestly, he looked more like a tank than an Argentinian sausage.
+Honestly, he looked more like a tank than an Argentine sausage.

-Santiago, shaking up Genoa with his different strengths from Franco, created continuous good opportunities.
+Santiago, with his different strengths from Franco, repeatedly created good opportunities, shaking Genoa.

-Gennaro found space to break through as Santiago drew in two players.
+Gennaro exploited the space created as Santiago drew in two players.

-It was a good angle to pass to him.
+If he passed to Gennaro, it would have been a good angle.

 But Santiago made a different choice from Franco.

-Instead of passing to Gennaro, who had broken through, he chose to drive himself through the shaking Genoa defense.
+After Gennaro's move, he chose to directly push through the shaking Genoa defense.

 Boom!